mihaildono/padawan-project/padawan/mern.md

 ## BONUS
 Create a babel and webpack config, which transpiles ES6 and lints using airbnb rules to earn the badge "Cable guy"

+When finished with the trial, head over to the [epilogue][epilogue] of the program for final notes and advice.